mysql-otp/mysql-otp/README.md

 Maintaining
 -----------

-This is for the project's maintainer only.
+This is for the project's maintainer(s) only.

+Tagging a new version:

+1. Before tagging, update src/mysql.app.src and README.md with the new version.
-Tag a new version using using sematic versioning rules.
-Push tags using `git push --tags`.
+2. Tag and push tags using `git push --tags`.

-After tagging a new version, update the changelog using `make CHANGELOG.md` and commit it.
+3. After tagging a new version:
+  * Update the changelog using `make CHANGELOG.md` and commit it.

-Update the online documentation and coverage reports using `make gh-pages`.
+  * Update the online documentation and coverage reports using `make gh-pages`.
     Then push the gh-pages branch using `git push origin gh-pages`.

 License
 -------